How To Find An Ethical Elephant Sanctuary In Thailand In 2024 (And What To Avoid)

 The truth is that it’s an incredibly challenging task.
 If you’re vegan like me, you’re probably of the mindset that it’s unethical to domesticate animals for human entertainment or work.
 But you’re going to see elephants used for those exact purposes throughout Thailand, wether you’re trying to or not.
 And what you choose to do with your tourism dollars can either hurt them by contributing to industries who don’t have their well-being in mind, or help them by investing in a humane future for these incredible giants.

-Let’s begin with some things to avoid.
+Let’s begin with some things to avoid in Thailand and beyond.
 If you care about elephants and their well-being, be sure to boycott circuses, elephant shows, elephant treks, and zoos.
 To be able to perform tricks or be ridden, like horses, elephants must be “broken”.
+There are many unethical elephant “sanctuaries” in Thailand that will pose as caregivers for elephants, when in reality they participate in these cruel practices.

 ‘Crushing’ The Wild Nature Of Elephants